-More information on the Specialist Funds (including any Related Fund) and underlying investment managers can be found in the document titled "Other Material Information - Underlying Investment Managers" which is available on Disclose.
+More information on the Wholesale Funds and underlying investment managers can be found in the document titled "Other Material Information - Underlying Investment Managers" which is available on Disclose.

-If the Supervisor (or a related company of the Supervisor) is also the supervisor of a Related Fund, then it will either not charge any fee for that Related Fund to the investing fund or refund any fee so charged.
+If the Supervisor (or a related company of the Supervisor) is also the supervisor of a Wholesale Fund, then it will either not charge any fee for that Wholesale Fund to the investing fund or it will refund any fee so charged.